-Please see list below for the University Orientation and ten 3 credit unit courses currently planned.
+Please see the list below for the University Orientation and ten 3 credit unit courses currently planned.
 The department may need to make changes as the cohort proceeds.
 Instruction will be provided by department faculty and from others with expertise in land-based indigenous education.
 The Department of Educational Foundations has five Indigenous faculty on site: Marie Battiste, Verna St. Denis, Alex Wilson, Karla Jessen Williamson, and Margaret Kovach and has relationships with faculty from other institutions and with Indigenous communities.

 Orientation to Graduate Studies at the University of Saskatchewan